IBM/watsonx-data-introduction/docs/wxd-query.md

 * Clear the Worksheet
 * Save the SQL

 Finally, there are two special characters that you should be aware of when dealing with SQL.
 The first is the statement terminator, the semicolon `;`.
 The semicolon terminates an SQL statement.
-You can place multiple SQL statements into a SQL window and execute them as a block (Run) or by selecting the SQL text that you want to run and then pressing Run.
+You can place multiple SQL statements into an SQL window and execute them as a block (Run) or by selecting the SQL text that you want to run and then pressing Run.

 The second special character is the double dash `--` which is used to comment out everything after that position in the text.